redhat-nfvpe/kni-upi-lab/README.md

 #### DHCP

 The KNI AF conditionally instantiates two dnsmasq to provide DHCP for the infrastructure.
 The dnsmasq containers provide DHCP for the provisioning network and the network where the OCP SND network resides.
+A CoreDNS server is also started to provide DNS services for the cluster.

 #### Load Balancers